Home > Business > DTP, CAD, video and graphics > Creating accessible content for people with disabilities

 The RGAA comprises two sections, one administrative and the other technical.
 It includes :

-• a reminder of legal obligations ;
+• a reminder of legal obligations

-• a methodology for assessing these criteria, including several tools;
+• a methodology for assessing these criteria, including several tools

-• how the results of the audit and the accessibility policy will be published.
+• how the results of the audit and the accessibility policy will be published

-And so, digital accessibility is no longer the exclusive preserve of public institutions and administrations The RGAA provides companies with everything they need to know to take action against discrimination against people with disabilities.
+And so, digital accessibility is no longer the exclusive preserve of public institutions and administrations.
+The RGAA provides companies with everything they need to know to take action against discrimination against people with disabilities.

-Digital accessibility: a major challenge for businesses
+Digital accessibility: a major challenge for the public and private sectors

 Accessibility is part of an inclusive approach that encompasses three major challenges for companies.